-CED 199 Co-op Related Class in Liberal Arts /1 cr. hr./1 period (1 lec.)
+199 Co-op Related Class /1 cr. hr./1 period (1 lec.)

-☐ Prerequisite: Concurrent enrollment in CED 199 Co-op Work in Liberal Arts.
+☐ Prerequisite: Concurrent enrollment in 199 Co-op Work.

-Introduction to Cooperative Education for first-year students (instruction which provides for success in securing and retaining a training job related to the student's program of study).
+Introduction to Cooperative Education for first-year students (instruction which provides for success in securing and retaining a training job related to subject area).
 Social and psychological reasons for working, methods of securing employment, preparation of career and job-related objectives and evaluation of student work experience.
-May be taken two times for a maximum of two credit hours.
+May be taken two times for a maximum of two credit hours